A councillor has accused unelected officers of censoring him.

 If the gagging order is successful, Ubani wants the court to make the brothers pay £200,000 each time they breach it.
 He also demands that the brothers keep a minimum of 600ft away from him at all times.

-Yet another independent festival has been cancelled after a concerted campaign by bureaucrats, nimbys
+Yet another independent festival has been cancelled after a concerted campaign by bureaucrats, nimbys and police.

 The Grassroots Feastival was a small volunteer-run event due to take place in Cambridgeshire in early September.
 Organisers had lined up three days of revelry, from poetry to Drum n Bass and culminating in a communal banquet replete with